 Understanding The Risks Of Forex

-The cardinal rule of profitable forex trading is to always respect and account for risk.
+No matter how strong one's forex signals are, there's no substitute for strong risk management.
+That's why the cardinal rule of profitable forex trading is this: always respect and account for risk.
 Staying on top of risk exposure is an elemental part of not becoming overextended and prematurely blowing out the trading account.

 Profiting in forex takes time, effort and capital; if significant drawdowns are frequently taken, a trader's career becomes exponentially shorter.
 To illustrate this point, a Citigroup study from 2014 outlined the time that profitable forex traders typically stayed in the market on a trade-by-trade basis.
 Traders who consistently made money held open positions between 2-3 hours, compared to 3-5 seconds for normal retail participants.